- Class: Aves (Birds)

 Our first dwarf cassowaries arrived in 1940 and our first northern or single-wattled cassowaries in 1941.

 Cassowaries are rarely hatched in zoos and are difficult to rear.
 In 1862 and 1863, the London Zoo reported single hatchings, but neither chick survived.
 It was not until April 1957 that the first successful rearing of a cassowary chick in managed care was reported—at the San Diego Zoo.
 The baby’s father had lived here for 31 years before the successful hatch!
 His offspring lived for 15 years.
 Only one other cassowary chick has been hatched here; sadly, it only survived one day.
-Currently, there are no cassowaries in our collection.
+Guests will be able to see these unusual birds in the new Walkabout Australia experience at the Safari Park.

 Wealthy European collectors sought cassowaries for display in private menageries in the 16th and 17th centuries.
 Even today, native peoples use cassowary feathers for ceremonial headdresses.
 Young birds are often kept and sold for meat when they get large enough or used as dowries.
 There are now fewer southern cassowaries in Australia than there are giant pandas in China.